tepkool01/auction_simulation/README.md

 2. Concurrency -- there's a job-worker pattern I use all the time that I put into `artifacts/workerpool.go`, but there was some confusion on my end at the concurrency requirement for this assignment.
 3. Usability -- better documentation, better error messages to help guide users
 4. Logging -- Debug logs around the system to diagnose issues
-5. Testing -- Improve fail cases, improve coverage, particularly branch coverage
+5. Testing -- Improve fail cases, improve coverage (currently at 97%), particularly branch coverage
    - Possibly system/stress testing if multiple files were introduced
 6. Structure -- Improve folder structure to scale out the system better
 7. [Possibly] a separate class to handle all text and saving that into a template file